KyleJonas/ECE382/Lab 6/README.md

 ###Documentation
-Swan Bapty and Hamza El-Saawy helped me define my pins as constants and initialize the PWM wave.
+Sean Bapty and Hamza El-Saawy helped me define my pins as constants and initialize the PWM wave.